MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 Specifies modules that must be in the global session state.
 If the required modules aren't in the global session state, PowerShell imports them.
 If the required modules aren't available, the `Import-Module` command fails.

+The value can be an array containing module names or module specifications.
+A module specification is a hashtable that has the following keys.

+- `ModuleName` - **Required** Specifies the module name.
+- `GUID` - **Optional** Specifies the GUID of the module.
+- It's also **Required** to specify at least one of the three below keys.
+  - `ModuleVersion` - Specifies a minimum acceptable version of the module.
+  - `MaximumVersion` - Specifies the maximum acceptable version of the module.
+  - `RequiredVersion` - Specifies an exact, required version of the module.
+This can't be used with the other Version keys.

 ```yaml
 Type: System.Object[]